Big-Bee-Network/bee-image-finder/README.md

-# Big Bee Image Sequence Generator
+# Big Bee Type Image Generator

-This repository helps to generate image sequence of specimen following Big Bee image sequence naming conventions and creates an archive of the image sequence.
+This repository helps to generate cc0 licensed images of type specimen in the Big Bee collection family.

 Checkout the [samples](#animated-gifs).